-At the behest of Grant Grigorian and Kristen Malkovich, producers of the Architect’s Garden MOPS podcast, I am providing you with a “Team Size Calculator.”
+At the behest of Grant Grigorian and Kristen Malkovich, producers of the Architect’s Garden MOPs podcast, we are providing you with a “Team Size Calculator.”
 Despite all of the helpful blog posts on marketing operations team structure, there isn’t a clear way to calculate how many people you need.

 How many people do I need to run marketing automation or operations?